hwstar/BOMtools/README.md

 relevant fields based on the part number.
 It then generates an output .csv file with all of the relevant fields included.

+Before you run the merge script:

+1. Assign part numbers with bommgr.py

+2a.
+For Kicad, you'll need to add a PartNumber field for each reference designator on your schematic and include the new part number in that field.

+2b.
+For Eagle, you'll need to add a PARTNUMBER attribute for each reference designator on your schematic, bind the part numbers to the PARTNUMBER attribute and check include attributes when exporting the .csv vile.

 *bommgr.py*

 Part numbers are expected to be in 6-3 format (e.g. 800000-101).
 You use